emqxarchive/emqx-enterprise-docs-en/rule_tutorial.rst

 Create a rule: Forward all the messages that send from client_id='Steven', to the Web Server at 'http://127.0.0.1:9910':

-- The filter SQL: SELECT username as u, payload FROM "message.publish" where u='Steven';
+- The filter SQL: SELECT username as u, payload FROM "#" where u='Steven';
 - Actions: "Forward to 'http://127.0.0.1:9910'";
 - Resource Type: web_hook;
 - Resource: "The WebHook resource at 'http://127.0.0.1:9910'".